The eye and periorbital region are subject to a range of injuries with a wide spectrum of severity and sequelae.

 In adults, ocular chemical injury is usually due to splash or spray of industrial or agricultural chemical, cleaning solution, automotive fluid, or cement or plaster in the work or home environment or assault with alkali or acid.
 In children, it is frequently caused by a cleaning solution or detergent.

-Regardless of the type of chemical ...
+Regardless of the type ...